Fredricho/Yoga-Online/README.md

     <img src="readimages/nav.png" style="height:autopx width:200px;">

   * ### Hero-section
-    * Is located directly under the header and it contains a large hero image of a girl who practices Yogs and a text that explains the concept of the YogaOnlines subscription model even further.
+    * Is located directly under the header and it contains a large hero image of a girl who practices Yoga and a text that explains the concept of the YogaOnlines subscription model even further.
 The image appearance changes slightly depending on what size it is being viewed on, but the main idea with the picture follows anyhow.  <br>
 <img src="readimages/heros.png" style="height:auto; width:500px;">

   * ### Why YogaOnline section